South Dakota AG got speeding ticket days before crash trial

 SIOUX FALLS, S.D.
-(AP) — South Dakota’s attorney general was ticketed for going 57 in a 35 mph zone last week, just days before he faced trial on traffic charges in a fatal car crash last year.
+(AP) — South Dakota’s attorney general was ticketed for going 57 in a 35 mph zone last week, just days before he pleaded no contest to traffic charges for a car crash that killed a pedestrian last year.

 On Thursday, the Republican attorney general pleaded no contest to a pair of second-degree misdemeanors for a crash last year that killed a man walking on a rural highway.
 He avoided jail time but had to pay over $4,500 in fees.